EricGomesGregory/DnD-Wulfgar/Wulfgar/Creatures/Humanoids/Characters/Sulyvahn.md

 > - **Languages** Common, Elvish
 > - **Level** Sorcerer 2
 > ___
 > ***Spellcasting.*** The Sulyvhan is an 2nd-level spellcaster.
 Its spellcasting ability is Charisma (spell save DC 00, +0 to hit with spell attacks).
-The Sulyvhan has 3 mana points and the following Sorcerer spells prepared:
+Sulyvhan has 3 mana points and the following Sorcerer spells prepared:
+>
 > - Cantrips (at will): *friends, light, mage hand, message*
+>
 > - 1st level: *charm person, comprehand languages, disguise self*
 >
 > ### Actions